Orcas Living in Captivity: 54

 The Orca Project would like to share their extensive database containing killer whale Birth, Capture, Transfer and Death information and make it available to Marine Mammal Researchers, Scientists and Students who wish to further their studies.
 Data can be provided in Microsoft Excel format, customized to your specific application, sorted and filtered to meet your needs.

-To see how The Orca Project Database has been utilized in calculating orca longevity in captivity, please see the following reports:
+To see how The Orca Project Database has been utilized in calculating orca longevity in captivity, statistics and historical data, please see the following reports:

 - Keto and Tilikum Express the Stress of Orca Captivity: Former SeaWorld trainers Jeffrey Ventre, MD and John Jett, Ph.D. introduce us to detailed observations and strong statistical calculations that add up to an abundance of evidence that captivity kills orcas, usually at a young age and that stresses, social tensions and poor health are chronic issues in marine park facilities.